gaffycool/PawPal/README.md

   - `data-local`: The local data source module, responsible for implementing the logic to access data stored locally, using Room as the database.
   - `data-remote`: The remote data source module, responsible for implementing the logic to access data from a remote API, using Retrofit as the network client.

-Diagram of PawPal App Archetecture:
+**Diagram of PawPal App Archetecture:**
 ![pawpal app diagram](https://github.com/user-attachments/assets/f5182271-c5bc-4400-9a6f-d116adb2b590)

 The project follows a layered architecture approach, with each layer (presentation, domain, repository and data) having its own set of responsibilities and being completely decoupled from the other layers.
 The communication between the layers is done through well-defined interfaces, allowing for easy testing and future modifications.

-### Dependencies
+**Dependencies**
 Public API: https://dog.ceo/dog-api/

+**Unit testing:**
-Unit test coverage 100% for VM and repository
+- Unit testing with JUnit 100% coverage for all Viewmodels, Repositories and Interactors
+- Unit testing with Screenshot testing using Paparazzi https://betterprogramming.pub/sanely-test-your-android-ui-libraries-with-paparazzi-b6d46c55f6b0